BIOL 207: Human Anatomy & Physiology II

-This class is taught by L. Malone, Department of Economics.
+This course is taught by Dr. Robert C. Gann, Department of Computer Science.

 This course introduces students to interdisciplinary perspectives on global systems using concepts such as diversity, tradition, hybrid or blended identities, and tolerance.
 It seeks to help students find ways to work respectfully and productively in an interconnected world.
 Students who complete this course and either 101 or 102 in CHIN, FREN, GERM or SPAN will fulfill the language requirement.